 Git is a system that tracks and manages the changes happening to the source code.
 In short, every time a developer changes a part of the code, it’s being recorded and others can see exactly how the code was modified.
 This is the basic principle behind a version control system.
 Git repositories keep track of such changes, making sure they don’t come into conflict with other iterations.

 This approach makes all aspects of coding more streamlined and accessible.
 The coordinated work between several developers and project managers is substantially easier, as is the control and producing the reports.
 With the rise of non-linear software development methodologies, Git repositories became even more of a crucial tool in the arsenal of many teams.
+It's also practically universally adopted by companies that use the Agile model of development.

 Data integrity is another huge benefit of such systems.
 When a project is based in a repository, it stays consistent across all of the platforms from which it is accessed.
 That way not only the data is accurate all throughout the life cycle of the project, but it’s secure as well.